18F/development-guide/pages/css-styleguide/css_coding_styleguide.md

 The purpose of the CSS coding styleguide is to create consistent CSS or preprocessor CSS code across 18F.
 The styleguide should be treated as a guide &mdash; rules can be modified according to project needs.

 ## Linting
-The styleguide provides a method of linting SASS code to ensure it conforms to the rules in the styleguide.
-This linting tool will go through all SASS code and issue warnings wherever the code differs from the styleguide.
+The styleguide provides a method of linting Sass code to ensure it conforms to the rules in the styleguide.
+This linting tool will go through all Sass code and issue warnings wherever the code differs from the styleguide.
 We've created a specific [`.scss-lint.yml` file](https://raw.githubusercontent.com/18F/frontend/18f-pages-staging/.scss-lint.yml) that's configured to work with the css coding styleguide.
 There are two ways to setup linting, linting on github with Hound, or linting locally with ruby:

 ### On GitHub with Hound
 1. Go to [Hound](https://houndci.com/).